Compactifications of reductive groups as moduli stacks of bundles

 \bs{Theorem} Let $C \to X$ be a chain.
 There exists an unique $\G_m$-action on $C$ lying over the trivial action on $X$ and restricting to the standard action on each geometric fiber.
 Moreover, for any line bundle $L \to C$, there is an unique lifting of this action to $L$ that acts trivially on $p_+^*L$. \es

 This canonical $\G_m$-action will be called the {\it uniform action}.

 \pf.
 Let the {\it standard equivariant chain with $n$ nodes} be the standard chain equipped with the standard $\G_m$-action, and let an {\it equivariant chain\/} be a chain equipped with a $\G_m$-action lying over the trivial action on the base and restricting to the standard action on each geometric fiber.
 Then the category of equivariant chains is again an Artin stack $\tilde \CC$.
 Indeed, most of the proof runs exactly parallel to that of \re{h}.
 To complete Step (2), observe that an equivariant isomorphism of chains is just an ordinary isomorphism that satisfies a closed condition, namely that it intertwine the two $\G_m$-actions.
 Hence for any two equivariant chains $C_1, C_2 \to X$, the corresponding morphism $X \times_{\tilde\CC \times \tilde\CC} \tilde\CC \to X \times_{\CC \times \CC} \CC$ is a closed immersion.
 Hence it is separated \cite[I 5.5.1]{ega} and of finite type \cite[I 6.3.4]{ega}.
-By noetherian reduction we may assume $X$ is locally noetherian.
-Then $X \times_{\CC \times \CC} \CC$ is also locally noetherian \cite[I 6.3.7]{ega}, and hence our closed immersion is finitely presented.
+By noetherian reduction we may assume $X$ is locally noetherian. {\red Since $\CC \to \CC \times \CC$ is of finite type by Step (2) of \re{h}, $X \times_{\CC \times \CC} \CC \to X$ is of finite type \cite[I 6.3.4]{ega}.} Then $X \times_{\CC \times \CC} \CC$ is also locally noetherian \cite[I 6.3.7]{ega}, and hence our closed immersion is finitely presented {\red \cite[IV 1.6.1]{ega}}.
 Therefore the composition $X \times_{\tilde\CC \times \tilde\CC} \tilde\CC \to X$ is separated and finitely presented, so the same is true of the diagonal $\tilde\CC \to \tilde\CC \times \tilde\CC$.

 There is a forgetful morphism $\tilde\CC \to \CC$, and clearly it suffices to show it is an isomorphism.
 It is finitely presented, since the same is true of $\tilde\CC \to \Spec k$ and of the diagonal of $\CC \to \Spec k$.
 It is universally injective and surjective simply because every standard chain over every field admits an unique $\G_m$-action isomorphic to the standard action.
 Thanks to the fundamental property of \'etale morphisms \cite[IV 17.9.1]{ega}, it remains only to show that it is \'etale.
 Since it is finitely presented, it suffices to show that it is formally \'etale for morphisms from Artinian $K$-algebras.
 As in the proof of \re{h}, it suffices to show that the derivative or Kodaira-Spencer map is an isomorphism.
 The first-order deformations are now $\Ext^1_{[C_n/\G_m]}(\Om,\O(-p))$.
 This may be shown to equal $\Ext^1_{C_n}(\Om,\O(-p))^{\G_m}$ via the spectral sequence of the hypercovering associated to the presentation $\G_m \times C_n \rightrightarrows C_n$.
 But $\Ext^1_{C_n}(\Om,\O(-p)) = H^0(\scrExt^1_{C_n}(\Om,\O(-p)))$, and $\scrExt^1_{C_n}(\Om,\O(-p))$ is a sum of skyscraper sheaves supported at the nodes and acted on trivially by $\G_m$.
 Hence $\Ext^1_{C_n}(\Om,\O(-p))^{\G_m} = \Ext^1_{C_n}(\Om,\O(-p))$ as desired.